myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.0.md

 }
 ```

 > Why'd I make the store generic?
-Just incase we wanted more application specific tenant info in the project that uses our library - we can just extend tenant to have any other properties that we need at the application level and configure the store appropriately 👍
+Just incase we wanted more application specific tenant info in the project that uses our library - we can just extend tenant to have any other properties that we need at the application level and configure the store appropriately

-If you want to store things like connection strings against a tenant it will need to be somewhere secure.
-In this post we are going to just do an in-memory implentation.
+If you want to store things like connection strings against a tenant it will need to be somewhere secure and probably best to use the [Options configuration per tenant](/multi-tenant-asp-dot-net-core-application-tenant-specific-configuration-options) pattern and load those strings from somewhere secure like [Azure Key Vault](https://azure.microsoft.com/en-in/services/key-vault/).

+In this post we are going to just do a hard-coded in-memory implentation for our tenant store for simplicity.

 ```csharp
  /// <summary>